Training structure

 Faculty of Science

-- Cell and molecular biology 3: cytoskeleton function, cell adhesion, protein trafficking and study methods, cell cycle regulation, immunoprecipitation, fluorescence videomicroscopy, RNA interference, overexpression, regulation of gene expression: transcriptional regulation (repressor, activator) and attenuation in prokaryotes, mechanisms of expression regulation in eukaryotes.
+- Cellular and molecular biology 3: cytoskeletal function, cell adhesion, protein trafficking and study methods, cell cycle regulation, immunoprecipitation, fluorescence videomicroscopy, RNA interference, overexpression, gene expression regulation: transcriptional regulation (repressor, activator) and attenuation in prokaryotes, mechanisms of expression regulation in eukaryotes.

 ECTS